open5e/open5e/source/classes/barbarian.rst

 until the end of your next turn.
 This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.

-If the creature succeeds on its saving throw, you can’t use this feature on that creature again for 24 hours.
+If the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours.

 Retaliation